Established in 1989, ATI is the longest active technology incubator in the United States

 The essence of the Austin Technology Incubator.
 Deep Tech.
 Deep Engagement.
 Deep Impact.

-For over 30 years, ATI has used a customized approach to support entrepreneurs addressing the world’s most complex problems by connecting startups with the expertise, relationships, and funding sources they need to succeed in the marketplace.
+For over three decades, ATI has used a customized approach to support entrepreneurs addressing the world’s most complex problems by connecting startups with the expertise, relationships, and funding sources they need to succeed in the marketplace.
 Through partnerships with local and national investors and funding sources, a dedicated mentor community, trusted professional and strategic partners as well as universities and other community affiliations, we are dedicated to supporting deep tech solutions that will become the future for today’s global problems.
 By deep tech, we mean recently established startup solutions founded on breakthrough scientific discoveries and engineering innovations with a focus on sustainability (circular economy, energy, food and agtech, mobility, and water).
 We are an engine to growth and a stimulator to meaningful and proven economic development.

 We continue our foundational commitment to further build and expand the startup ecosystem that Austin is so proudly known for –– as a city of innovation and entrepreneurship that fosters the best environment for its economy and citizens.
 Developing new technologies and enabling entrepreneurs to have deep impact in the marketplace for the benefit of our society is a proven ATI heritage.